MichaelaSty/SQL-project-ENGETO/README.md

 ## Analyzing salaries and food prices in Czech Republic using SQL

 #### Project assignment: <br>
-Please prepare a comprehensive data documentation that shows comparisons of food product availability based on average incomes over a specific period of time. <br>
+Please prepare a comprehensive data documentation that compares the availability of food products based on average incomes over a specific period of time.

-As additional data, prepare a table with GDP, GINI coefficient and population of other European countries in the same period, as a primary overview for the Czech Republic.
+As additional data, please prepare a table with the GDP, GINI coefficient, and population of other European countries during the same period, to provide an overview for comparison with the Czech Republic.

 #### Research questions: <br>